ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    curl -s https://api.wordpress.org/secret-key/1.1/salt/
    ```

+   If your virtual server has no public network link, you can simply open https://api.wordpress.org/secret-key/1.1/salt/ from your web browser.

 6. Set the database credentials using `nano /mnt/www/html/wp-config.php`, update the database credentials:

    ```
    define('DB_NAME', 'wordpress');